 Apple to launch first online store in India next week

 Apple Inc will launch its first online store in India on Sept.
-23, the iPhone maker said on Friday, coinciding with the country’s festive season that rakes in some of the biggest sales for retailers every year, Trend reports citing Reuters.
+23, the iPhone maker said on Friday, coinciding with the country’s festive season that rakes in some of the biggest sales for retailers every year, Trend reports with reference to Reuters.

 The company currently sells its products in India through third-party vendors and e-commerce firms such as Amazon.com Inc and Walmart Inc-owned Flipkart.